 Bot Payments API

 Note: This article is intended for bot developers and store owners.
-If you're looking for a general overview of Telegram Payments, check out the Telegram blog.
+If you're looking for a general overview of Telegram Payments for physical goods and services, check out the Telegram blog.

 If you are new to Telegram bots and would like to learn how to create and set up a bot, please consult our Introduction to Bots and Bot FAQ.

-• Send invoices to any chat, including to groups and channels.
+• Send invoices to any chat, including groups and channels.

-• Accept payments from users on mobile or desktop apps.
+• Receive payments from users on mobile or desktop apps.

 • Try @ShopBot to create a test invoice – or start a message with @ShopBot ... in any chat for an inline invoice.